 In 2017 the Maryland SPCA worked with several 1st through 3rd grade classrooms around Baltimore City on literacy skills and humane education.
 We use pet ambassadors to help kids practice their skills through a nonjudgmental approach.
 We need teams (you & your dog) to help us expand the reading program.
 Help children learn kindness to animals and also help them to improve their literacy skills.

-The Pet Partner Prep class helps you and your dog prepare to pass the Pet Partner Evaluation.
+The Therapy Dog Prep class helps you and your dog prepare to pass a therapy dog evaluation.
 You will learn the skills required to becoming a Pet Partner team.
 Once you have completed the evaluation and start to volunteer with the MD SPCA Pet Ambassador program you will be reimbursed for the evaluation cost and class cost.

-We have two levels of Pet Partners Prep classes:
+We have two levels of Therapy Dog Prep classes:

-For more information or to sign up for Pet Partner Prep sessions or the Maryland SPCA Pet Ambassador program please contact Katie Flory at [email protected] or 410-235-8826 ext.
+For more information or to sign up for Therapy Dog Prep sessions or the Maryland SPCA Pet Ambassador program please contact Katie Flory at [email protected] or 410-235-8826 ext.
 137

 Meet some of our current Pet Partners:

 Pippa is a Pembroke Welsh Corgi and used to be an agility dog.
 After Amy, Pippa’s mom, noticed orthopedic issues, Pippa retired from that job.
 She still showed interest in meeting new people and this sweet girl loves everyone.
 Pippa’s favorite things include getting snuggles from her family and eating everything she can!
-Pippa wants to participate in the Pet Partners program, so she can help make others smile and feel better.
+Pippa wants to participate so she can help make others smile and feel better.